| |

-Everyone likes to gather in the kitchen and banquettes make it is everyone’s favorite spot.
-They are cozy, comfortable, and a good use of space!
+Everyone likes to gather near or in the kitchen and banquettes make it everyone’s favorite spot.
+Upholstered benches or built-in booths are cozy, comfortable, and good use of space!

 Free Standing Banquette